marynavoitenko/marynavoitenko.github.io/_posts/2018-05-31-debugging_rails_and_jquery_project.markdown

 New language => new bugs.
 I was ready to fasten my belt.
 Haha.

 I’m going to share one of my bug experiences that actually happened this morning, right after I’ve merged last updates into master and was ready to record user walkthrough.
-I pressed ‘record’ and … I can’t sign up or log in to my app … what happened?!?!
+I pressed ‘record’ button and … I can’t sign up or log in to my app … what happened?!?!
 I haven’t even touched my authentication while working on jQuery front-end.

 I check my server logs and see: